Tunable reciprocal and nonreciprocal contributions to 1D Coulomb Drag: Abstract

 \section{Abstract}

 Coulomb drag is a powerful tool to study interactions in coupled low-dimensional systems.
 Historically, Coulomb drag has been attributed to a frictional force arising from momentum transfer whose direction is dictated by the current flow.
-However recent findings in one-dimensional systems have also identified a rectified contribution that is independent of the current flow direction.
-In this work, we present Coulomb drag measurements between vertically coupled GaAs/AlGaAs quantum wires separated vertically by a hard barrier only 15 nm wide where both momentum transfer and rectified Coulomb drag signals are observed simultaneously, and whose relative magnitude are temperature and gate tunable.
-Our study opens up the possibility of studying the physical mechanisms behind the onset of both momentum transfer and charge rectification drag simultaneously in a single device, ultimately leading to a better understanding of Luttinger liquids in multi-channel wires and paving the way for the creation of energy harvesting devices.
+In the absence of electron-electron correlations, treating the Coulomb drag circuit as a rectifier of noise fluctuations yields similar conclusions about the reciprocal nature of Coulomb drag.
+In contrast, recent findings in one-dimensional systems have identified a nonreciprocal contribution to Coulomb drag that is independent of the current flow direction.
+In this work, we present Coulomb drag measurements between vertically coupled GaAs/AlGaAs quantum wires separated vertically by a hard barrier only 15 nm wide, where both reciprocal and nonreciprocal contributions to the drag signal are observed simultaneously, and whose relative magnitudes are temperature and gate tunable.
+Our study opens up the possibility of studying the physical mechanisms behind the onset of both Coulomb drag contributions simultaneously in a single device, ultimately leading to a better understanding of Luttinger liquids in multi-channel wires and paving the way for the creation of energy harvesting devices.